api3dao/old-api3-docs/guides/api-integration.md

 The recommended endpoint definition pattern is to create an endpoint for each API operation, and allow the requesters to provide all operation parameters themselves.
 This results in optimal flexibility, and essentially allows the requesters to use the entire API functionality on-chain.
-Normally oracle integrations strive to hardcode as many API parameters as possible because passing these parameters on-chain results in a gas cost overhead.
+Normally, oracle integrations strive to hardcode as many API parameters as possible because passing these parameters on-chain results in a gas cost overhead.
 However, the Airnode protocol uses [templates](/request-response-protocol/template.md) (not to be confused with the OIS template we are using for this guide), which allows requesters to specify a large number of endpoint parameters at no additional gas cost.

 Note that there are some cases where you may not want to map endpoints to API operations one-to-one.